Blake Heathcote was born and raised in Toronto, where he studied architectural and urban design at the University of Toronto.

 Blake’s grandfather, Major E.T.
 Heathcote MM ED, served in both wars, and his father, Lt.
 E.B.
 Heathcote, served in WW II.
 Major Heathcote, an artist, was in charge of the War Art programme, and supervised the efforts of the war artists and many photographers during WW II.

-In 1999, while digitally scanning (for preservation) his grandfather’s extensive scrapbooks and sketchbooks from both world wars, Blake conceived the Testaments of Honour project, a non-profit initiative whose objective is to chronicle on video first-hand accounts of Canadian veterans to provide future generations with a richer, deeper understanding of Canadian history through use of first-person testaments.
+In 1999, while digitally scanning (for preservation) his grandfather’s extensive scrapbooks and sketchbooks from both world wars, Blake conceived the Testaments of Honour Project, a non-profit initiative whose objective is to chronicle on video first-hand accounts of Canadian veterans to provide future generations with a richer, deeper understanding of Canadian history through use of first-person testaments.

-Random House of Canada approached Blake to author books based on his interviews, and he subsequently published the first book, Testaments of Honour in October 2002, which became a number one Canadian bestseller.
+Random House of Canada approached Blake to write books based on his interviews, and he subsequently published the first book, Testaments of Honour, in October 2002, which became a number one Canadian bestseller.
 His second book, A Soldier’s View, featuring photographs from the personal albums of veterans, was published in October 2005 and also became a bestseller.The Testaments archive now contains a collection of 550 veterans’ interviews (85 in the French language) and 1,200 hours of digital video, 14,000 photographs, and 4,000 documents..

 From 2006 to 2011, he worked as Video Producer for Random House of Canada (for the Random House, Doubleday, McClelland & Stewart, Knopf, and Anchor imprints), creating video interviews with a wide range of their authors – Margaret Atwood, Salman Rushdie, John Grisham, Bill Bryson, and Farley Mowat among many others.

 Blake recently completed his third book to be published in 2014.